Importance of driving

 Driving is a complex activity that requires a high level of ability and coordination between one’s physical, visual and cognitive faculties.
-It is also the riskiest activity that most people engage in on a daily basis.
+It is also the riskiest activity that most people engage in on a daily basis, although this is often overlooked.
 For some people, driving can cause anxiety, the level of which varies from one person to another.
-Individuals may have generalised anxiety disorders however some people may become anxious specifically when driving or travelling in cars.
-This article discusses how you can deal with your driving related anxiety.
+Individuals may have generalised anxiety disorders (or other mental health issues), however some people may become anxious specifically when driving or travelling in cars.
+Anxiety can be defined as emotions and feelings characterised by worry, tension and nervousness that can lead to physical symptoms such as sweating, raised blood pressure or dizziness.
+This article discusses how you can deal with your driving-related anxiety.

 Possible causes of anxiety